 Overall responsibility for the management of the Company's exposure to risk is vested in the Board.
-To support it in this role, an enterprise risk management framework is in place comprising risk identification, risk assessment, control and reporting processes.
+To support it in this role, a risk management system is in place comprising risk identification, risk assessment, control and reporting processes.
 Additionally, the Board has established several Committees with defined terms of reference.
 These are the Audit, Risk and Remuneration Committees.